anessrb/InterimApp/README.md

    - Post new job offers and manage existing ones.
    - View and manage applications for your job postings.

-## Contributing

-We welcome contributions to improve this project!
-Please fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any inquiries or issues, please contact [your email].

 ## Video Demonstration

-For a video demonstration of the application, please visit our [YouTube channel](https://www.youtube.com/channel/UCxWL6jIH-6l-22Eo4TV6pGA).
+For a video demonstration of the application, please visit our [YouTube channel](https://youtu.be/bI3Uye5aKjQ?si=JGKa4XLrI58WB7Ah).

----

-Thank you for visiting our repository and contributing to the Job Application Management Mobile App!